Tsunderarislime/atsui-yo/README.md

 - Choose the location to pull weather data from
 - Choose which channel to post in
 - Choose what time to post the weather
-- Choose the temperature threshold to post the audio clip
+- Choose the temperature threshold to post the audio clips

 ## Can I add this bot to my Discord server?
 If you have a way to host it, then sure go ahead.
 You will have to modify *config.yml* though.
-You will have to obtain your own Discord bot token and Weatherstack API key in order to run this bot.
+You will have to obtain your own Discord bot token, choose the channel ID that this bot will post to, and generate your Open-Meteo API request URL to use with the bot.